-Little did Raju or numerous others, from every strata of the society, knew at the time that the government wasn’t to be cursed but blessed.
+Little did Raju or numerous others, from every stratum of the society, knew at the time that the government wasn’t to be cursed but blessed.
 They weren’t destroying but saving lives from an invisible monster.
-Never has the humanity faced a crisis as grave, as it is facing today from the unseen enemy i.e. Covid19.
+Never has humanity faced a crisis as grave as it is facing today from the unseen enemy i.e. Covid19.

-Now given that already all of readers are well aware about the effects and the outcomes of the Covid19, therefore in this article we will first talk about the need for the lockdown from a technical view point, then we will discuss its application from the legal point of view, and then finally discussing the way forward.
+Now given that already all of the readers are well aware of the effects and the outcomes of the Covid19, therefore in this article, we will first talk about the need for the lockdown from a technical viewpoint, then we will discuss its application from the legal point of view, and then finally discussing the way forward.

 Covid19 Lockdown : A technical analysis.

-Before analysing the lockdown, lets first discuss about the potential of infection of the Covid19.
-For this we need to be acquainted with a term R naught.
-Three possibilities exist for the potential spread or decline of a disease, depending on its R0 value:
+Before analysing the lockdown, lets first discuss the potential of infection of the Covid19.
+For this, we need to be acquainted with a term R naught.
+Three possibilities exist for the potential spread or decline of disease, depending on its R0 value:

 - If R0 is less than 1, each existing infection causes less than one new infection.
 In this case, the disease will decline and eventually die out.

 - If R0 equals 1, each existing infection causes one new infection.
 The disease will stay alive and stable, but there won’t be an outbreak or an epidemic.